 Contact Information ABC Company, LLC.
-1234 My Street Blvd Nashville, TN 31111 931.123.4567 fax abc@company.com www.abc123.com 931.555.1212 office

-Note: This will need to be tailored to your company dependent upon what your company offers, whether it be supplies, services, or construction (e.g., supplies / services will want to include GSA Schedule contract number and product description(s) / services offered.
+1234 My Street Blvd Nashville, TN 31111 931.123.4567 fax abc@company.com www.abc123.com 931.555.1212 office whether it be supplies, services, or construction (e.g., supplies / services will want to include GSA Schedule contract number and product description(s) / services offered.
 Construction would contain past performance and a few contracts/projects that have been completed).
 Capability Statements should be concise as possible and limited to 10MB.